All Episodes

 alex jones

-I'll explain something right now.
+I'm going to explain something right now.

-I had the Globals try to hire me $20 million a year, all the jobs, all the offers.
+I had the globals try to hire me $20 million a year, all the jobs, all the offers.

-I had Kisses try to hire me.
+I had Kisses try to hire me from Mars.

 dan friesen